Accessibility Settings

 Elena Gorfinkel, Art Monthly

-The 18th edition of Berwick Film & Media Arts Festival takes place from Friday 3 – Sunday 5 March 2023 in Berwick-upon Tweed.
+The 20th edition of Berwick Film & Media Arts Festival will take place from Thursday 27 – Sunday 30 March 2025 in Berwick-upon Tweed.

 The Festival’s New Cinema Awards champion filmmakers who push against boundaries of genre, form and convention, disarming expectations and enlivening our relationship with cinema.
 Rather than offering a single prize, chosen by a jury, since 2020 the awards have been jointly shared by all selected filmmakers.